rossigee/bitnodes-hardware/README.md

 Execute the following command to monitor all log files written by the project in production mode.

     $ tail -f *.log /tmp/*.log

+### Django Project Update
+Stable updates are periodically pushed or merged into the master branch of https://github.com/ayeowch/bitnodes-hardware.
+To update your local copy of the project, execute the following commands.

+    $ workon hardware
+    $ git checkout master
+    $ git pull
+    $ ./manage.py collectstatic --noinput
+    $ ./manage.py migrate
+    $ ./manage.py supervisor restart all

 ### Rebuild System
 **WARNING: THIS WILL REMOVE THE OPERATING SYSTEM, ALL APPLICATIONS AND THEIR ASSOCIATED DATA ON THE PRIMARY DISK (eMMC) OF YOUR BITNODES HARDWARE.
 YOU SHOULD ONLY NEED TO REBUILD YOUR SYSTEM IF IT IS NO LONGER BOOTING UP OR YOU HAVE FORGOTTEN THE PASSWORD TO ACCESS YOUR BITNODES HARDWARE.**